jsmonet/nonSense/README.md

 sudo pip install pyDNS

 You need to pip install as root the above packages in order for validate_email to work AND validate the legitimacy of the addresses

+Adding a line here mainly for dual push test